sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

   1. Include IBM cloud in list of supported cloud vendors.

 ## Appendix
+### Proposed Alternative Solutions
+The below two solutions are alternative implementation proposals for object lifecycle management feature:
+#### Solution 1: Two ways to define lifecycle rules, one for bucket, the other for backend.

+##### Description
+Support to set lifecycle management rules both on bucket and backend.
+Rules set on bucket are used in the scenario of expiration and cross-cloud transition.
+All objects in the bucket will be controlled by those rules.
+The management of the rules are controlled by OpenSDS only.
+That means OpenSDS will schedule those rules and delete object or migrate object cross-cloud if necessary.
+Rules set on backend are used in the scenario of expiration and in-cloud transition.
+All objects, no matter which bucket it belongs to, stored in the backend will be controlled by those rules.
+The management of the rules are controlled by cloud vendor, OpenSDS do nothing except syncing up object meta data with cloud vendor.

+##### PROS & CONS
+**PROS**
+- Less work for OpenSDS.
+- Can use all features of lifecycle management of each clouds.
+- No limitation for versioning.

+**CONS**
+- Need two sets of APIs, that’s different with lifecycle management in S3.
+- In-cloud transition is controlled by cloud vendor, it’s difficult to keep metadata of each object completely consistent with cloud all the time.
+- Can’t manage lifecycle completely on the bucket level.
+(Because those rules for backend.)

+#### Solution 2: Define lifecycle rules on bucket, OpenSDS translate and set rules in cloud if needed.

+##### Description

+Only support to set lifecycle management rules on bucket, for each rule:
+- with expiration as it’s action, OpenSDS will call API to delete the object, rule will not be set in cloud.
+- with cross-cloud transition as it’s action, OpenSDS will migrate objects, rule will not be set in cloud.
+- with in-cloud transition as it’s action, OpenSDS will translate and set rule in cloud, the rule will be added a filter that with bucket name as it’s prefix.
+And OpenSDS need to sync up object metadata with cloud vendor.
+(Details of sync up?)

+##### PROS & CONS
+**PROS**
+- APIs are compatible with S3.
+- Can manage lifecycle on the bucket level like cloud themselves.
+- No limitation for versioning.

+**CONS**
+- Can’t support to keep the object key in cloud be the same as it in OpenSDS.
+(As default, object key in cloud is composed of bucket name in OpenSDS and ’/’ and object key in OpenSDS.)
+- As an object of a bucket can be stored in any backends, the rule need to be set in all backends, and if a new backend is registered, it also need to add this rule.
+- In-cloud transition is controlled by cloud vendor, it’s difficult to keep metadata of each object completely consistent with cloud all the time.
+- Not sure if all cloud support filter objects by prefix of object key.

 ### How to access object with each storage class?
 For AWS S3 :